With federal stimulus talks dragging, Hogan announces $250 million package for small businesses

 “It’s a desperate situation,” Hogan said.
 “Many businesses … they’re hanging on by a thread.
 They may not make it another month or two.”

-Requests for help from Maryland’s small business community has far outpaced resources — even with roughly $10 billion worth of aid from the federal Paycheck Protection Program going to 81,000 Maryland businesses, the governor said.
+Requests for help from Maryland’s small businesses has far outpaced resources — even with about $10 billion in aid from the federal Paycheck Protection Program going to 81,000 state businesses, the governor said.

-In just two weeks in late March and early April, nearly 20,000 small businesses applied for aid through the Maryland Small Business COVID-19 Relief Grant Fund program, prompting state shut down the application window start a waiting list that still remains.
+In two weeks in late March and early April, nearly 20,000 small businesses applied for aid through the Maryland Small Business COVID-19 Relief Grant Fund program, prompting the state to shut down the application window and start a waiting list that remains.
 About 4,000 applications were approved before the state ran out of money.

-In July, Hogan put another $45 million into the program to whittle down the backlog, and he announced Thursday that the latest infusion of $50 million will clear the entire backlog of businesses that qualified and had been waiting since the spring.
+Hogan put another $45 million into the program in July.
+He announced Thursday the latest infusion of $50 million will clear the backlog of businesses that qualified and had been waiting since the spring.

-It was not clear Thursday whether the state will begin accepting new applications.
+It was not clear Thursday whether the state will accept new applications.

 The largest share of new funding announced Thursday — $100 million — will go to what Hogan calls the Emergency Rapid Response Fund for Small Businesses.
 He said the money will be set aside until the administration determines how it could best be used.